-- d.
-Bachelor's students who have completed all courses of their individual examination programme but have not yet received the test results and expects to pass the final bachelor examination halfway through2 the education period, may, prior to their registration for the WU Master's programme for which students are admissible, register for Master's courses.
-If students do not pass the Bachelor's examination, they must withdraw from the interim examination no later than halfway through the education period (no later than Sunday 23:59:59). - e.
-Each education term the student can register for courses up to a maximum study load of 18 credits.
+- e.
+Each education term the student can register for courses up to a maximum study load of 15 credits.
 If students want to register for an extra course, they must receive approval from the course coordinator of the extra course before the registration deadline has passed.
-The course coordinator will register the student personally. - Students must register via the student information system for a possible specialisation at the latest before the day referred to in Article 56 d.
+The course coordinator will register the student personally. - f.
+Students must register via the student information system for a possible specialisation at the latest before the day referred to in Article 56 d.
 This registration is necessary in order to graduate.